because LaTeX matters

 The overall structure of a thesis main *.tex file, using the thesis class, should be like this: \documentclass[ options ]{thesis} prologue commands \begin{document} main text in chapters, then bibliography, then appendix \end{document} Thesis Class is a variation of the basic report class of LaTeX 2ε, so it takes many of the same options.
 The ...

-4. How to get started writing your thesis in LaTeX
+4. How to write a thesis using LaTeX **full tutorial**

 To use the LaTeX and ut-thesis, you need two things: a LaTeX distribution (compiles your code), and an editor (where you write your code).
 Two main approaches are: Overleaf: is a web-based platform that combines a distribution (TeX Live) and an editor.
 It is beginner-friendly (minimal set-up) and some people prefer a cloud-based platform.